Books

 Elections are inherently partisan, even if there aren’t party labels.
 We have different ways of looking at the world—all of us.
 And that’s okay.
 In fact, it’s good.

-But this is not a partisan book.
-If anything, this is an anti-partisan book.
+But this is not a partisan book; neither is it bipartisan, assuming some two-party authority.
+This book strives to be fair.
 Do I have political opinions?
 Of course I do.
-Probably well more than average.
 Are some of those political opinions different from yours?
 Of course they are.
 If we were all identical, democracy would be much easier to navigate.

-This book will take swings at every party—even third parties and political groups.
-Major parties will take the most heat, however.
-There’s no vendetta here.
-They just tend to use their power to stack the deck in their favor—at the expense of everyone else.
-It’s fine if you’re empathetic with your group, but I just ask that you not reflexively close the book when they take their turn.
+This book will take swings at every party—not just major parties but occasionally also third parties.
+Major parties will take the most heat, however, because they tend to use their power to stack the deck in their favor, which they do at the expense of everyone, including you.
+It’s fine if you’re empathetic with your group, but I just ask that you not reflexively close the book when your team takes its turn.
 I don’t know when your order will come up.

 Go Time

-If all that checks out and you’re on board, then I’m excited to share the world of voting methods with you.
-Few issues shape democracy more than the way we vote.
-Because if we get that wrong—if we fail at the most basic function of choosing our leaders—then everything else is at risk.
+If we fail at the most basic component of choosing our leaders, then everything else is at risk.
 Voting methods aren’t just a bureaucratic detail.
-They determine who governs our lives and whether our system even works.
-It’s time we stop treating them as an afterthought.
-We must instead demand better.
+They determine who governs our lives and whether our system even functions.
+It’s the biggest lever affecting the world we see.
+It’s time we stop treating voting methods and their complementary reforms as an afterthought.
+We must instead demand and do better.
+Let’s begin.

 Early Table of Contents